 What are my treatment options for PCOS if I want to get pregnant?

-After you find the cause of infertility due to PCOS, then you and your spouse can consult doctor.
-Doctor may recommend effective medicines to assist you ovulate.
+After you find the cause of infertility due to PCOS, then you and your spouse can consult the doctor.
+The doctor may recommend effective medicines to assist you to ovulate.

 In vitro fertilization (IVF)

 If medications failed to work, then you can consider In vitro fertilization (IVF) treatment.
-In this process the egg is fertilized with your spouse’s sperm in a laboratory and then insert in your uterus to grow and implant.
-IVF has much higher possibility of pregnancy.
-It has low risk of having twins and triplets (by permitting your surgeon to insert single fertilized egg your uterus)
+In this process, the egg is fertilized with your spouse’s sperm in a laboratory and then insert into your uterus to grow and implant.
+IVF has a much higher possibility of pregnancy.
+It has a low risk of having twins and triplets (by permitting your surgeon to insert a single fertilized egg into your uterus)

-The surgery is also a great alternative and you should only consider this method, if other option doesn’t work for you.
-Because of PCOS the exterior shell (known as cortex) of ovaries is thickened in women that restrict natural process of ovulation.
-A surgery which is known as ovarian drilling, in which surgeon, create few holes in facade of ovaries with the help of fine needle heated with electricity or lasers.
+The surgery is also a great alternative and you should only consider this method if the other option doesn’t work for you.
+Because of PCOS, the exterior shell (known as the cortex) of ovaries is thickened in women which restricts the natural process of ovulation.
+Surgery is known as ovarian drilling, in which surgeons, create a few holes in the facade of ovaries with the help of fine needles heated with electricity or lasers.
 This surgery will help to reinstate ovulation for the period of 6 to 8 months

 What is the recent research on PCOS?

-There are many researches happening for new method of treating PCOS and some latest research concentrate on:
+There is much research happening for a new method of treating PCOS and some latest research concentrate on:

 How does my diet affect PCOS?

 Women that affected by PCOS are generally have greater than normal insulin levels.
-Insulin is generated in your pancreas and it allow the cells present in your body transform Sugar(glucose) into energy.
+Insulin is generated in your pancreas and it allow the cells present in your body to transform sugar(glucose) into energy.

 If you don’t produce enough insulin, your blood sugar levels can rise.
 This can also happen if you’re insulin resistant, meaning you aren’t able to use the insulin you do produce effectively.

-Your blood sugar level can increase if you don’t product normal ratio of insulin.
+Your blood sugar level can increase if you don’t produce a normal ratio of insulin.
 This can also take place when you are not competent to generate insulin normally or you are insulin resistant.

-This person with insulin resistance can also have obesity problem.
-It will become difficult for such person to lose weight, which is the reason why women with PCOS often have obesity problem.
+This person with insulin resistance can also have obesity problems.
+It will become difficult for such a person to lose weight, which is the reason why women with PCOS often have obesity problems.

-People who intake meal that contain sugary eatable, starchy items and refined carbohydrate, can have insulin resistance.
+People who intake meals that contain sugary eatable, starchy items and refined carbohydrates, can have insulin resistance.
 And that is why weight loss becomes difficult.